 And…we got it.

 Rosemary, shallots and garlic flavor these toasty mixed nuts.
 It’s best to eat them warm out of the oven.
 Certainly the same day.
-I recommend serving them from a small crock pot since “warm” is the best way to eat them.
+I recommend serving them from a small slow cooker since “warm” is the best way to eat them.

 One warning: the smell!